TheCacophonyProject/classifier-pipeline/README.md

 - Frames where nothing is there but noise

 Segments are calculated either by (depending on config):

 Choosing random permutations of the important frames.
-- Number of Segments
-- (# of important frames - segment duration) // 9 segments are selected
+- Number of Segments (# of important frames - segment duration) // 9 segments are selected

 or by choosing segment duration consecutive frames whose mass is above a certain amount
-- Number of Segments
-- up to (# of frames - segment duration) // segment-frame-spacing
+- Number of Segments up to (# of frames - segment duration) // segment-frame-spacing

-Datasets are split by camera and location ( too try and remove any bias that may occur from using a camera in multiple sets).
+Datasets are split by camera and location ( to try and remove any bias that may occur from using a camera in multiple sets).

 Some labels have low amounts of data so a single camera is split into 2 cameras e.g. Wallabies and Leoparidaes